Interested in graduate training schemes?

 2. Presentation matters

-In this competitive environment, how you present yourself can be a deciding factor.
-Take every opportunity to create a good impression – in written applications, phone conversations and face-to-face contact.
+How you present yourself can be a deciding factor.
+Take every opportunity to create a good impression – in written applications, phone conversations and face-to-face.

 Written: Demonstrate good communication skills – well presented, clear and concise, without mistakes

-Be professional and courteous in all communications, with all company contacts – make sure people remember you for the all the best reasons!
+Be professional and courteous to everyone you deal with, from the receptionist to your interviewers – make sure people remember you for the all the right reasons!

 3. Do your research